How much will you get?

 - you make voluntary after-tax contributions to a super fund during the financial year,

-- you are under 71 years old at the end of the tax year,
+- you’re under 71 years old at the end of the financial year,

-- you lodge an income tax return for the financial year,
+- you lodge an income tax return for the relevant financial year,

 - you have not held a temporary resident visa at any time during the financial year,

-If you're not eligible for Government co-contribution, you could still get some great financial benefits through salary sacrifice.
+If you're not eligible for Government co-contribution, you could still get some great financial benefits through salary sacrifice, or if you claim a tax deduction.

 You can make you can make voluntary, after-tax contributions to your super using BPAY.
 Get your unique BPAY reference number